kebedemeron905/Project-One/README.md

 ## Items Yet to be Added/Fixed

-* Make "Click Card to View Answer" apper on the images, and disappear when images get flipped.
+* Make "Click Card to View Answer" appear on the images, and disappear when images get flipped.

 * The wrong button should deduct score points one card at a time, not always.